Crystal Beach Cyclone: History

-Construction
+Characteristics

 Over 225 tonnes of metal were used in building the ride, which used a steel support structure instead of the more traditional wood.
-Having said this, it is still considered a "woodie", due to the construction of the track (300 X 25 millimetre wood laminants topped by a flat steel rail).
+Despite this, it is still considered a wooden roller coaster, due to the construction of the track (300 X 25 millimetre wood laminants topped by a flat steel rail).
 Total length of wood used was about 6,100 metres - all British Columbia fir.
 At night, 1,000 small incandescent lamps lit the ride.

-Ride layout
+Ride experience

 The layout consisted of a twisted arrangement of track with many curved, and steeply angled drops, banking at up to 80 degrees, the trains traversed multiple banked spirals and figure-8 sections.
 Other than one trim brake, there were no brake runs outside of the station as there were no level portions of track where brakes could be located (The trim brake was between the spiral's exit and the figure 8 element).